 In essence, comprehensive content modeling injects static content with enough technical intelligence to make it interactive and dynamic

 .
 This process can then be used in applications like chatbots

 , IoT (Internet of Things) devices and voice-controlled AI assistants.
-The MCM simplifies the development of content tools, apps, and APIs.
+The CCM simplifies the development of content tools, apps, and APIs.
 Even further, if paired with the context provided by a CX database, content can be largely automated and used to generate real-time personalization, tailored email campaigns and more.

 The Benefits of a Well-Crafted Content Model

 Structuring content within a well-defined content model makes content scalable, reusable, adaptable and measurable.
-A unified MCM fortifies content by making it “technology-proof”—no matter what new social media platform, trendy wearable or mobile device comes out next, structured content is already equipped to handle it.
+A unified CCM fortifies content by making it “technology-proof”—no matter what new social media platform, trendy wearable or mobile device comes out next, structured content is already equipped to handle it.